Join the discussion to help improve the FCC. Your suggestions, ideas and comments will be part of a public discussion that furthers FCC reform.

 Users should be aware that matters not reflected in the Spectrum Dashboard may relate to and affect the status of FCC licenses, including spectrum leasing arrangements, transactions pending before the FCC, transactions approved by the FCC but not consummated by applicants, future proceedings before the FCC, or actions in the courts.
 Further, actions taken by the FCC that may affect the status of licenses will not be reflected in the Spectrum Dashboard until the next system update.

-Updating Information: The information in the Spectrum Dashboard is updated at the end of each month except the licensing information for full power TV stations, which is current as of the June 2009 transition to digital television.
+Updating Information: The Spectrum Dashboard is NOT being updated.
+Data in the Spectrum Dashboard was last updated on July 7, 2014 except for full power TV station data which is based on the June 2009 transition to digital television.
 As a result, it is possible for information in the Spectrum Dashboard to be out of date when compared to licensing data found in other Commission databases (e.g., Universal Licensing System (ULS), International Bureau Filing System (IBFS), and Consolidated Database System (CDBS)).

 Common Name: For purposes of the Spectrum Dashboard, Common Name is defined as an entity that: (1) wholly owns or has majority interest in the license; (2) is the general partner of the limited partnership or manager of an LLC that holds the license; or (3) is the name under which the service being provided via the license is marketed to the public.